Probing sub-galactic mass structure with the power spectrum of surface-brightness anomalies in high-resolution observations of galaxy-galaxy strong gravitational lenses. II.Observational constraints on the sub-galactic matter power spectrum: Smooth lens modelling

+As pointed out by \cite{Suyu2006_pixelized_inversion} and \cite{Vegetti2014}, the optimal choice for the regularization and the source-grid resolution depends crucially on the smoothness of the modelled lensed images and may be different for each specific lens system.
+Thus, the common practice is to perform the smooth lens modelling for different combinations of the above options, and find the optimal settings based on the highest Bayesian evidence.
+Our tests in this respect show that the chosen source-grid properties hardly affect the best-fitting parameter values of the lensing potential.
+We find, however, that they have a significant effect on the reconstructed unlensed surface-brightness distribution of the background source galaxy and, consequently, on the level of the residual surface-brightness fluctuations remaining in the lensed images after the best-fitting smooth-lens model has been subtracted.

-Based on the analysed F390W-data (U-band), the projected mass distribution of the lens galaxy in SDSS J0252+0039 is best modelled as PEMD with the parameter values listed in Table~\ref{tab:smooth_lens_parameters}, in a good agreement with the corresponding best-fitting smooth model found by \cite{Vegetti2014} based on the F814W-data (I-band), except from the apparent discrepancy in the position angle $\theta$ between the presented smooth-lens models in the U- and I-band.
-This discrepancy can be explained by the rotational invariance owing to the nearly spherical symmetry of the modelled lensing-mass distribution (axis ratio $q$ very close to 1) and the negligible external shear $\Gamma$, hardly altering the lensing potential.
-Furthermore, the best-fitting parameter values of the smooth-lens models in both bands (see Table~\ref{tab:smooth_lens_parameters}) indicate a nearly isothermal mass-density profile ($\gamma \approx 2$), which together with the previous considerations leads to the conclusion that SDSS J0252+0039 is well described by a Singular Isothermal Sphere (SIS) model with the Einstein radius $\Theta_{E} \approx b \approx$ 1 arcsec.
+We achieve the highest value of the marginalized Bayesian evidence when the smooth lens modelling is performed by casting back each pixel from the lens plane to the source plane (referred to as $n = 1$) and using the adaptive gradient source-grid regularization, see Fig.~\ref{fig:smooth_lens_n3}.
+The best-fitting parameter values of the lensing potential are presented in Table~\ref{tab:smooth_lens_parameters_J0252}.
+These are in a good agreement with the parameter values inferred by \cite{Vegetti2014} in an earlier analysis of the HST/ACS/F814W-data (I-band), except for the apparent discrepancy in the position angle of the major axis $\theta$.
+This discrepancy can be explained by the rotational invariance owing to the nearly spherical symmetry of the modelled lens galaxy (axis ratio $q$ very close to 1) and the negligible external shear $\Gamma$, hardly altering the lensing potential.
+All in all, the best-fitting parameter values inferred in both bands indicate that SDSS J0252+0039 has a nearly spherical isothermal mass-density profile ($\gamma \approx 2$) with the Einstein radius of $\Theta_{E} \approx b \approx$ 1 arcsec.